Lecturer in Law

 C115 Convent Building

 Ella has completed a BCL, LLM and PhD at University College Cork.
 Her LLM dissertation focused on the duty of care owed to children in schools from the perspective of the law of negligence.
-Her PhD examined the application of public order and morality exclusions in European patent law.
-In 2008 her essay based on the application of patent law to transgenic animals in Europe was awarded second place in the International Association for the Advancement of Teaching and Research of Intellectual Property Essay Competition (http://www.atrip.org/Essays).
+Her PhD examined the application of ordre public and morality exclusions in European patent law.
+In 2008 her work based on the application of patent law to transgenic animals was one of the winning essays in the International Association for the Advancement of Teaching and Research of Intellectual Property Essay Competition (http://www.atrip.org/Essays).
 In 2012 an article examining the law relating to the patentability of human embryonic stem cells in Australia and Europe was awarded first place in the Australian Intellectual Property Journal Essay Competition.

 PhD Thesis Title: Reconciling restrictive traditions with broadening horizons: The evolution of the ordre public and morality exclusion in relation to biotechnological inventions in European patent law

-Ella has been teaching law for 11 years and in 2013 completed a PG Cert in Teaching and Learning.
-She maintains a blog on teaching at https://thestudymap.wordpress.com/.
-Over the years she has taught Business Law, Intellectual Property Law, Contract Law, Company Law, Succession Law, HRM and Legislative Studies, Family Law and Commercial Law.
+Ella has been teaching law since 2005 and in 2013 completed a PG Cert in Teaching and Learning.
+She has taught modules on Intellectual Property Law, Family Law, Company Law, Commercial Law, Law of Evidence, Social Care Law, Contract Law, Land Law and Succession Law.

-Ella is currently programme director of the Higher Certificate in Arts in Legal Studies.
+Ella has acted as programme director of the Higher Certificate in Arts in Legal Studies from 2018-2021.
+She has taught in WIT since 2016.
 Previously, she has worked as a researcher and lecturer at UCC (2005-2011) and Griffith College Cork (2013).
 She has also worked at the Central Statistics Office (2014-2015).
+She has a fundamental knowledge of data science having successfully completed modules in Applied Statistics and Probability, Analytical and Scientific Programming, Data Science and Analytics, Unstructured Data and Visualisation, and Maths Methods and Modelling at MTU in 2015.

 “International Stem Cell Corporation v.
 Comptroller General of Patents: The debate regarding the definition of the human embryo continues” (2014) 36 European Intellectual Property Review 155